andrenho/fast-ecs/README.md

 };
 ```

+Components need to be copyable.

 Avoid using pointers in components, as it defeats the porpouse of the high speed array of this library.
+However, there are occasions where pointers are necessary - for example, when using an underlying
+C library or inheritance.
+In this cases, since components need to be copyable, it is recommended to use
+`shared_ptr` instead of `unique_ptr` (obviously, never use naked pointers).
+A `unique_ptr` can be used,
+but in the cases all constructors (move, copy and assignment) need to be provided.

 Also, remember that entities and components might be moved within the array, so pointers to the components won't work.
 Always refer to the entities by their identifier (`ecs::Entity`) or name (`std::string`).